 District 88 High School defines a valid excuse for absence as: a serious illness, a death in the family, a major religious holiday, an absence as part of a school program, an extraordinary emergency in the home (fire, flood, etc.), a college visit or job interview for last semester of senior year, and a prearranged family vacation absence.
 Visits to the doctor, dentist, court clerk, college representative, etc. are excused absences and should be prearranged.
+Additionally, a student will be excused for up to 5 days in cases where the student's parent/guardian is an active duty member of the uniformed services and has been called to duty for, is on leave from, or has immediately returned from deployment to a combat zone or combat-support postings.
+The Board of Education, in its discretion, may excuse a student for additional days relative to such leave or deployment.
 The school reserves the right to request validation of the absence by a note from the office that you are visiting on its letterhead.
 The school may accept parental notes excusing a student's absence for medical visits.
 Prearranged absences during exams will be granted only on the basis of a family emergency.